 *Youth under 16 must be accompanied by a paid adult (18+)

-Admission includes optional participation in our hourly guided programs, access to Dorothy’s original cabins, each with its own exhibit, and exploration of our outdoor natural areas: Birds’ Landing and Dorothy’s Discovery Trail.
-Guided programs are at the top of every hour (10am-4pm) Memorial Day-Labor Day and offer a more in-depth understanding of Dorothy’s life.
+Admission includes optional participation in our hourly guided programs when available, access to Dorothy’s original cabins, each with its own exhibit, and exploration of our outdoor natural areas: Birds’ Landing and Dorothy’s Discovery Trail.
+When available, guided programs are at the top of every hour (10am-4pm) Memorial Day-Labor Day and offer a more in-depth understanding of Dorothy’s life.